sbaliza/30DesafiosSOC_Iniciante/Challenge#1/Day#4- Log Analysis Basics: Network-Based Attacks on Linux.md

 ---

 ## 🎯 **Objective**
-The objective of this lab is to simulate a **network-based port scan attack** and demonstrate how to detect it using **Syslog** logs on a Linux system.
-Students will learn how to analyze network-related log entries to identify reconnaissance activity from attackers.
+The objective of this lab is to simulate a **network-based port scan attack** and demonstrate how to detect it using **ufw.log** logs on a Linux system.
+Students will learn how to launch the HTTP scan prob from Kali Linux(attacker) machine and detect these scan ataempt on Victim machine using UFW.

 ---